pkcarlislellc/papershaper/README.md

 Yes, this is for Linux.
 No, it's not for Windows or Mac.
 Nuff said.

-If you found this file elsewhere, links to latest information is here:
+If you found this file elsewhere, links to latest information are here:

 Sourceforge:
 https://sourceforge.net/projects/papershaper/
-(The Sourceforge version is not packaged as an installer.
-It can run entirely from the user(s) home folder and does not meet the stringent formatting requirements for auto-installation as part of an official Linux distro.
-In that sense it is experimental, and should only be used if you really want to play with the code as well as run it.)
+The Sourceforge version is not packaged as an installer.
+It can run entirely from the user(s) home folder(s) and does not meet the stringent formatting requirements for auto-installation as part of an official Linux distro.
+In that sense it is experimental, and should only be used if you really want to play with the code as well as run it.

 Github:
-The ready-for-packaging files can be found at https://github.com/pkcarlislellc/papershaper This contains Python 3 only.
+The ready-for-packaging files can be found at https://github.com/pkcarlislellc/papershaper This repository contains Python 3 code only.
-A stable but legacy version is at https://github.com/pkcarlislellc/papershaper-legacy This includes the Python 2 code for those who want it.
-This git will not be further updated.
-(For either version, usage is the same, just use the command '/usr/bin/papershaper...' or '/usr/bin/papershaper-python-2...' as desired.)
+A stable but legacy version is at https://github.com/pkcarlislellc/papershaper-legacy This repository includes the Python 2 code for those who want it.
+This git will not be updated further.
+(For either version, usage is the same, just use the command 'papershaper...' or 'papershaper-python-2...' as desired.)

 Free Software Foundation:
 http://directory.fsf.org/wiki/Paper_Shaper